Is It Best To Use Ice Or Heat For Lower Back Pain?

 This is because using heat on an injury that has inflammation or swelling will only make the inflammation worse.

-And this increases the pain you are in and delays the recovery process.
+And this increases the pain you are in and delays the healing process.

-So for fresh injuries make sure you are using ice instead for the first couple of days.
+So for fresh injuries make sure you are only using ice for the first couple of days.

 And only once the inflammation has subsided can you then switch to heat to encourage your back to heal.